linuxboot/heads-wiki/Brief-over-of-Heads-and-firmware-security/Heads-threat-model.md

 ---

-The threat model that Heads proposes to address is very different from that of Tails.
+The threat model that Heads proposes to address is very different from that of [Tails](https://tails.boum.org).
 Tails's goal is to allow users to to do computation on a machine in a way that doesn't leave in trace on that system.
  This requires that the hardware in the system is trusted, which unfortunately is not the case for many users.
 Additionally many users need a way to keep state in a permanent way and don't want to expose this state to random machines.
 Their machines might be subject to physical attacks that might install untrusted firmware or other devices into the system.
+Examples include:

 * [LightEater malware seek GPG keys in Tails, Kallenberg and Kovah, 2015](https://www.theregister.com/2015/03/19/cansecwest_talk_bioses_hack/)
 * [Thunderstrike, Hudson 2014](https://trmm.net/Thunderstrike)